aragozin/nanoparser/README.md

 ###Why Nanoparser?

  - Nanoparser is a library, not code generator.
- - Nanoparser handles a very narrow, but practically important class of [operator precendence grammars][1],
+ - Nanoparser handles a very narrow, but practically important class of [operator precendence grammars][1].
  - By focusing on single grammar type Nanoparser is far more simple to use.

+###Limitations

+ - Your language should fit operator grammar (e.i. you cannot write parser for Java).
+ - Assigning semantic actions for language is error prone, you need good corpus of test to verify non-trivial languages.
+   Tradional parser generators can catch many of such errors at code generation pahse.

 ###Basic example
 See [SimpleArithmeticParser.java](nanoparser-examples/src/test/java/SimpleArithmeticParser.java) for full source.

 Below is implementation of simple integer calculator with "function like" construct.
+Code below is complete implementation, it depends only on Nanoparser library.

     public class SimpleArithmeticParser extends ReflectionActionHandler<Void> {